rdinter/rdinter.github.io/_posts/2016-12-22-hexbin-animation.md

 # Maps and Their Frustrations

 A few months ago, I was struggling to understand a data problem.
 The specific problem isn't too important here, but it can be loosely characterized as trying to figure out how and why farmer bankruptcy rates vary across time and space.
 Before I started to think about what factors may cause bankruptcy rates to vary either spatially or temporally, I wanted to know what these bankruptcy rates looked like.
 The data that's available on this topic is from the [United States Courts](http://www.uscourts.gov/statistics-reports/caseload-statistics-data-tables?tn=&pn=All&t=38&m%5Bvalue%5D%5Bmonth%5D=&y%5Bvalue%5D%5Byear%5D=) website.
-There's a few different tables of information, but I had table F-2 data at the District level going back to 1997 Districts are basically States or sub-divisions of States and look as such:
+There's a few different tables of information, but I had table F-2 data at the district level going back to 1997.
+Districts are basically States or sub-divisions of States and look as such:

 ![District Court Map](https://upload.wikimedia.org/wikipedia/commons/d/df/US_Court_of_Appeals_and_District_Court_map.svg)